Minor amendments have been made to this note as part of an annual review.

 Internet copyright.
 Sections 3 to 16 of the Digital Economy Act 2010 impose obligations on ISPs aimed at reducing online infringement of copyright by introducing new sections 124A to 124M in the Communications Act.
 ISPs must:

 Notify their subscribers if their internet protocol (IP) addresses are reported (in a copyright infringement report (CIR) in a prescribed form) by copyright owners as being used to infringe copyright.

 Provide, on an anonymous basis, copyright infringement lists to copyright owners in relation to subscribers about whom the number of CIRs has exceeded a threshold.

-These obligations are to be subject to and underpinned by an "initial obligations" code of practice, which is due to come into force by January 2013, although the first subscriber notifications are unlikely to be sent out before late 2015 (see Legal update, First copyright infringement notification period under Digital Economy Act 2010 to be delayed until late 2015 (www.practicallaw.com/0-531-6626)).
+These obligations are to be subject to and underpinned by an "initial obligations" code of practice, although the first subscriber notifications are unlikely to be sent out before late 2015 (see Legal update, First copyright infringement notification period under Digital Economy Act 2010 to be delayed until late 2015 (www.practicallaw.com/0-531-6626)).

 Press Complaints Commission.
 The Press Complaints Commission (PCC) regulates audiovisual material on newspaper and magazine websites where the newspaper or magazine website's editor is fully responsible for its content under the terms of the PCC's code of practice, and where material is not "pre-edited to conform to the online or offline standards of another regulatory body".
 For more information, see Practice note, Video-on-demand: Press Complaints Commission (PCC) (www.practicallaw.com/4-502-3693).